Renting out your home as a holiday let

-When platforms like Airbnb work at their best, you can end up making new friends from around the world as well as making cash.
+When platforms like Airbnb work at their best, you can end up making new friends from around the world as well as making money.
 However, there are inevitably horror stories of guests who have caused thousands of pounds in damage.

 You’ll also need to check that your local council, mortgage lender and home insurer will allow you to offer holiday rentals and make sure that you understand the impact it will have on your tax bill.

-How much could I earn?
+How much could I earn with a holiday let?

 - Rates vary hugely depending on location and seasonal demand from tourists.

-- Check local rules carefully as some authorities require planning permission for a “material change of use” if you plan to offer temporary sleeping accommodation in a residential property.
+Check local rules carefully as some authorities require planning permission for a “material change of use” if you plan to offer temporary sleeping accommodation in a residential property.

-- In London, the government recently introduced an exception in order to allow short lets without planning permission so long as the cumulative number of nights does not exceed 90 in a calendar year and so long as the property owner pays council tax.
+In London, the government recently introduced an exception in order to allow short lets without planning permission so long as the cumulative number of nights does not exceed 90 in a calendar year and so long as the property owner pays council tax.

-- Even in London, local planning authorities have retained the right to exclude certain properties or certain areas from this exception, so you should still check with your council.
+However, even in London, local planning authorities have retained the right to exclude certain properties or certain areas from this exception, so you should still check with your council.

-- Not all mortgage lenders will allow you to carry out short-term lets, although hopefully the situation will improve over time.
+Not all mortgage lenders will allow you to carry out short-term lets, although hopefully the situation will improve over time.

 Listing my home and vetting guests

-- When listing your property, make sure you specify which rooms guests have access to and which are off-limits
+When listing your property, make sure you specify which rooms guests have access to and which are off-limits.

-- Good photographs are vital.
-It can even be worth investing in professional shots to show your home off at its best
+Good photographs are vital.
+It can even be worth investing in professional shots to show your home off at its best.

-- Make sure you correspond with potential guests in advance and read their ratings from other hosts to ensure that you know what type of holiday they are planning.
-There is a big difference between a couple on a relaxing getaway and a group of friends on a stag or hen party
+Make sure you correspond with potential guests in advance and read their ratings from other hosts to ensure that you know what type of holiday they are planning.
+There is a big difference between a couple on a relaxing getaway and a group of friends on a stag or hen party.

-- Look at other comparable property listing to determine pricing.
-Consider adding a cleaning fee
+Look at other comparable property listing to determine pricing.
+Consider adding a cleaning fee.

-Preparing my home
+Preparing my home including Covid-19 guidelines

-- Invest in a safe or somewhere where you can lock away your most valuable items.
+Invest in a safe or somewhere where you can lock away your most valuable items.
 We know of people boarding up part of their loft with items they don’t want touched hidden away within, and who have lockable cupboards in the kitchen.

-- The host is expected to provide bed linen, towels, cooking equipment and also cover utilities bills and offer wifi access as part of the nightly rate
+The host is expected to provide bed linen, towels, cooking equipment and also cover utilities bills and offer wifi access as part of the nightly rate

-- BUT, make sure you read the exclusions carefully.
-Airbnb itself states “this does not take the place of homeowners or renters insurance or of adequate liability coverage”
+Airbnb offers its own guarantee that protects hosts for damages that occur during “eligible” bookings up to $1m or local equivalent (currently around £800,000).
+BUT, make sure you read the exclusions carefully.
+Airbnb states “this does not take the place of homeowners or renters insurance or of adequate liability coverage.”

-- In order to be fully protected you would need to take out a specialist policy, as ordinary landlords insurance excludes short lets
+In order to be fully protected you would need to take out a specialist policy, as ordinary landlords insurance excludes short lets.

-- If you are renting out a room in your main residence you should be able to benefit from the government’s rent-a-room scheme which allows you to earn up to £7,500 per year tax free.
+If you are renting out a room in your main residence you should be able to benefit from the government’s rent-a-room scheme which allows you to earn up to £7,500 per year tax free.

-- You can’t claim both allowances on the same let as the new allowance applies to lettings that don’t qualify under rent-a-room.
+You can’t claim both allowances on the same let as the new allowance applies to lettings that don’t qualify under rent-a-room.